raspberrypilearning/rpf-project-creation-process/en/step_1.md

 ## Next steps
-Once you have everything set up you are ready to start creating your new project!
+Once you have everything set up you're ready to start creating your new project!